Leeds Building Society recently launched a 10-year fixed-term bond - the only one of its kind on the market - paying an appealing 2.53% AER.

 Those with larger savings pots can often benefit from using cash Isas, as all money held within an Isa wrapper will remain tax-free - no matter how much it grows.

 However, if you have a sizable amount of savings that you want to transfer, it could take a number of years to do so, due to the £20,000 annual Isa limit.

 So, if you have, say, £100,000 in savings accounts that you'd like to move to an Isa, you'd unfortunately have to do this over a period of five years under current rules.

 Before rushing to lock your money away for 10 years, it's worth shopping around - you may actually be able to earn more for a shorter commitment.

 While it usually follows the pattern that the longer the fixed term, the higher the rate you'll receive, it's not always the case.

 The table below shows the top fixed-term savings account rates, in order of term.
-The links will take you through to Which?
-Money Compare.

 |Account term||Account||AER||Minimum initial deposit|